xenago/libnss_shim/README.md

 inaccessible to any other users, or those users may be able to run commands as `root`.

 By default, commands are not passed through a shell for execution.
-Although it is possible to run commands like `bash` with `libnss_shim`, using a shell is not recommended as this comes the risk of command injection.
+Although it is possible to run commands like `bash` with `libnss_shim`, using a shell is not recommended as this comes at the risk of command injection.
 If a shell is still used, the use of environment variables rather than arguments is critical.

 ## Useful resources